aloucks/vks/README.md

 well as all extensions, that are supported and have been defined up to that point.
 Basically, `default` will select everything, except for features, which are incomplete and still in development.

+### `no_function_prototypes` Feature

+Enabling this feature, will cause all function definitions to be omitted.
+Linking against Vulkan is not required in this case.
+This feature is especially useful, if you load Vulkan dynamically at runtime and don't need the function definitions anyway.

 ### `unstable_rust` Feature